troykinsella/bacon/README.md

 System notifications are supported by [0xAX/notificator](https://github.com/0xAX/notificator).
 Refer to this documentation to see if notifications are supported on your operating system.

+### My commands are executing endlessly

+The commands you're running are potentially modifying files, causing and endless execution loop.
+Stop it.
+In the future `bacon` will detect endless build loops.

 ### Typing out all these options sucks! wtf fml

 Make a shell script!